thomknoe/INFO-5345/Lab 6/README.md

 <mark> _**AI Usage:** Utilized assistance from ChatGPT for the writing of code._ </mark>

 <mark> This code is the boiler plate code that showcases how emotion and sentiment is derived from user's facial expressions.
-This instance would then be multiplied across all individual emotion cubes and be networks together through MQTT subscription.
-This can allow for a variety of different telepresent interactions, being able to interpret emotions across a network.
-For our purposes, we decided to collect all these emotions and combine them to create a blended color; An amalgamation of all the emotions on the network. </mark>
+This instance would then be applied across all individual emotion cubes and be networks together through MQTT subscription.
+This can allow for a variety of different telepresent interactions, being able to interpret emotions across a network (e.g., havign two participants know the emotional affect of their partner remotley).
+For our purposes, we decided to collect all these emotions (i.e., 3 Pis) and combine them to create a blended color; An amalgamation of all the emotions on the network. </mark>

-- <mark> cv2 </mark>
-- <mark> fer </mark>
+- <mark> cv2, fer </mark>
 - <mark> facenet-pytorch </mark>
-- <mark> numpy </mark>
-- <mark> torch </mark>
+- <mark> numpy, torch </mark>
 - <mark> adafruit-blinka </mark>
 - <mark> rpi_ws281x </mark>
 - <mark> adafruit-circuitpython-neopixel </mark>